mattdesl/quick-stub/README.md

 ### build

-Installs `browserify` and `uglify-js`, then adds a `"build"` script to your package.json that looks like this:
+Installs `browserify` and `uglify-js`, then adds a `"bundle"` script to your package.json that looks like this:

 ```
 "scripts": {
-  "build": "browserify index.js | uglifyjs -cm > bundle.js"
+  "bundle": "browserify src/index.js | uglifyjs -cm > app/bundle.js"
 }
 ```